Crassula nudicaulis var. platyphylla (Harv.) Toelken

 Crassula platyphylla, Globulea nudicaulis var. platyphylla

-Crassula nudicaulis var. platyphylla, also known as Crassula platyphylla, is a low-growing, succulent perennial, variable in appearance but generally only 5 inches (12.5 cm) tall.
-The leaves are bluish-grey, broadly oblong to orbicular with marginal cilia.
+Crassula nudicaulis var. platyphylla, also known as Crassula platyphylla, is a low-growing succulent, variable in appearance but generally only 5 inches (12.5 cm) tall.
+Leaves are bluish-grey, broadly oblong to orbicular with marginal cilia.
 The stem is short, more or less branched, carnose to slightly woody, hairy or hairless, with old leaves remaining attached at the base.
-The flowers are small, greenish and appear in spring and sometimes again in the latter part of summer.
+Flowers are small, greenish, and appear in spring and sometimes again in the latter part of summer.

 How to Grow and Care